 One example of his supreme academic mind was his knowledge of the Odyssey.
 He could not read the original Greek.
 In the Harvard lectures he says, “I have no Greek,” and he sounds apologetic.
 Like he’s saying, “I’m sorry I cannot read The Odyssey in its original language, so, I read every translation in every other language instead.”
 He compared and analyzed all the different translations in his essay “The Homeric Versions.”
 As usual (as all great thinkers do), he turned the issue on its head, questioning whether the original text is as authoritative as any of the translations.
 The essay is fundamentally about the ways languages differ, and the different ways of seeing each represents.
 It is a question he was ideally suited to explore.

-In the wonderful preface to that book, Borges gives some insight into his writing process and philosophy, in a passage (which I have condensed with copious ellipses, forgive me) which is typical of his prose: “Kipling’s last stories were no less tormented and mazelike than the stories of Kafka or Henry James, which they doubtless surpass; but in 1885 … the young Kipling began a series of brief tales, written in a straightforward manner … several of them… are laconic masterpieces.
+In the wonderful preface to Dr. Brodie’s Report, Borges gives some insight into his writing process and philosophy, in a passage (which I have condensed with copious ellipses, forgive me) which is typical of his prose: “Kipling’s last stories were no less tormented and mazelike than the stories of Kafka or Henry James, which they doubtless surpass; but in 1885 … the young Kipling began a series of brief tales, written in a straightforward manner … several of them… are laconic masterpieces.
 It occurred to me that what was conceived and carried out by a young man of genius might modestly be attempted by a man on the borders of old age who knows his craft … I have done my best … to write straightforward stories.
 I do not dare state that they are simple; there isn’t anywhere on earth a single page or single word that is, since each thing implies the universe, whose most obvious trait is complexity ….
 For many years, I thought it might be given me to achieve a good page by means of variations and novelties; now, having passed seventy, I believe I have found my own voice ….
 My now advanced age has taught me to resign myself to being Borges.”

 I am most pleased to own Collected Non-Fictions, a comprehensive collection of nearly every essay he wrote over the course of his life.
 The ideas he explored have had consequential impacts on not just writing and literary criticism, but on philosophy and history.
 Non-Fictions is enormously brainy.
 I will admit it hurts to read sometimes, if only because he references so many authors, philosophers, schools of thought, and historical events.
 But his language is economical, incisive, and so enjoyable.
 Every page is full of marvelous phrases and aphorisms.
 The book is virtually a master class in literature, history, and philosophy.
 It has enriched my life immensely.

-Thanks for reading, and see you next week for William S. Burroughs, my second installment.
+William S. Burroughs, my second installment.

 Third installment J.G.
 Ballard here.